Simple. Elegant. Coherent. The minimal web design trend is in.

-The website acts as a sort of a hub that both acts as an online catalog and directs users to social media accounts, where you can learn more about the company’s design principles.
+Clean and stylish, the ETQ Amsterdams website acts as an online catalog and directs users to social media accounts, where you can learn more about the company’s design principles.

 All of the information is easily digestible thanks to the website’s bright design.
 You can view their products in great detail and easily order anything that you find interesting.

-If you’re planning to create an eCommerce website, it would be worth taking some lessons from the product presentation and web page design from this simple website example.
+If you’re planning to create an eCommerce website, it would be worth taking some lessons from the product presentation of companies like this.

 5. Lars Tornøe

-Tornøe’s concepts are shown in such a way, that you could almost sense the design workflow that was put behind the build.
+Norwegian furniture designer Lars Tornøe’s presents his concepts in such a way that you could almost sense the design workflow behind the build.